joseproenca/homepage-academic/content/post/intro-mc/index.md

 ---
-title: Introduction to Model Checking
+title: Introduction to Model Checking (video)
 # subtitle:
 summary: Video of an introductory session on what is Model Checking given in a training session for the [VALU3S](http://valu3s.eu/) project.
 # authors: